-Robert J. Babcock
+Robert J Babcock

-Prior to joining the GSA, Bobby served as the Director of Government Relations at Van Scoyoc Associates, as a Senior Legislative Assistant to a Member of Congress, and as Legislative Aide to former Senator Kay Bailey Hutchison.
-In his private sector lobbying, he represented many signature clients in defense, aerospace, higher education, energy, transportation, water resources and biomedical research – with a particular emphasis on federal appropriations and grants.
+Prior to joining the GSA, Bobby served as the Director of Government Relations at Van Scoyoc Associates, as a Senior Legislative Assistant to a Member of Congress, and as a Legislative Aide to former Senator Kay Bailey Hutchison.
+In his private sector lobbying, he represents many signature clients in defense, aerospace, higher education, energy, transportation, water resources and biomedical research – with a particular emphasis on federal appropriations and grants.